Different types of constraints in SQL

 - Example:

-CREATE TABLE Employees ( ID INT PRIMARY KEY, Name VARCHAR(100), JoinDate DATE DEFAULT CURRENT_DATE );
+CREATE TABLE Employees ( ID INT PRIMARY KEY, Name VARCHAR(100), JoinDate DATE DEFAULT CURRENT_DATE ); - Difference:

 - The

-constraint is used to provide default values (such as the current date) when no value is supplied. - Unlike
+DEFAULTconstraint is used to provide default values (such as the current date) when no value is supplied. - Unlike

-constraint can be left blank, but the database will automatically assign the default value.
+NOT NULL, a column with aDEFAULTconstraint can be left blank, but the database will automatically assign the default value.

 - The